Female Genital Mutilation (FGM/C) in

-An intact clitoris generates sexual arousal in women which can cause neuroses if
+||An intact clitoris generates sexual arousal in women which can cause neuroses if

-  These claims appear to have zero support within the medical community and no support from the public except in the countries where FGM/C is common.
+These claims appear to have zero support within the medical community and no support from the public except in those countries where FGM/C is common.

 The fear of AIDS has been used by both sides of this issue.
-Shiek Badri stated in
+Sheik Badri stated in

 1997-JUN: "Those who are not circumcised get AIDS easily" But opponents to the practice note that AIDS is sometimes spread by unhygienic practices normally present during the

 When the awareness of FGM/C became known widely outside of the countries where it is practiced, it was originally referred to as "female circumcision."
 This creates confusion with male circumcision, a practice widespread -- particularly in North America.
 It is currently being promoted in Africa as a partial preventative against the transmission of HIV infection and the subsequent development of AIDS.